 Another increasingly popular option the last few years has been hiring a virtual assistant from overseas.
 While their schedule might not directly overlap with yours, there are lots of freelance or full-time professions in eastern Europe or southeast Asia that charge a fraction of what a western employee charges per hour.
 If you don’t need an assistant whose schedule overlaps directly with yours, but need more dedicated help than a virtual receptionist service can provide (or are thinking of using the two in combination), hiring through a service like Upwork can be an extremely affordable option.
 They’ll get to know your schedule, your preferences, and offer a level of personalization that most business services simply can’t compete with.

 Finally, the most modern update to hiring an assistant isn’t actually an assistant at all: It’s software.
 We’ve seen incredible advances in what artificial intelligence can understand from emails, so apps like Clara can do a surprisingly good job of offering times to your contacts and helping to get meetings onto your calendar.
 While they can’t help you plan your week, having software that can handle booking meetings is an impressive start.
-More robust solutions like Smith.ai have done a great job of pairing AI with human support to give you the best of both worlds — plus, Smith.ai offers sales support and appointment booking via website chat, text message, and Facebook in addition to calls.
+More robust solutions like Smith.ai have done a great job of pairing AI with human support to give you the best of both worlds — plus, Smith.ai offers sales support and appointment booking via website chat and text message.

 This might seem like a lot of information, but once you put it into action, you’ll be amazed at how easy it is to integrate into your work.
 Start by making an exhaustive to-do list every Monday morning (or better yet, Friday afternoon), ranking your priorities for the week.
 This will clarify what tasks need to be completed first and how to set aside time properly.